jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an annuity for a term not contingent on human life to which section EY 8(2)﻿(c) (Meaning of life insurance) applies.
 Bet
 (3) A bet on any of the following is an excepted financial arrangement:
-  (a) a race, as defined in section 5 of the Racing Act 2003:
+  (a) a race, as defined in section 5(1) of the Racing Industry Act 2020:
-  (b) a sporting event under a sports betting system administered under Part 6 of the Racing Act 2003:
+  (b) a sporting event under a sports betting system administered under Part 4 of the Racing Industry Act 2020:
   (c) gambling, including a New Zealand lottery, as those terms are defined in section 4(1) of the Gambling Act 2003.
 Emissions unit
 (3B) An emissions unit is an excepted financial arrangement.